-- · Venlafaxine extended-release tablets should be taken as a single daily dose with food in either the morning or evening at the - .
+- .
+Venlafaxine extended-release tablets should be taken as a single daily dose with food in either the morning or evening at the - .
 Discontinuation: Gradual; individualized as necessary.
-(2.4) - --- DOSAGE FORMS AND STRENGTHS 37.5 mg, 75 mg, 150 mg, and 225 mg tablets (3) - -- CONTRAINDICATIONS - Serotonin Syndrome and MAOIs: Do not use MAOI's intended to treat psychiatric disorders with venlafaxine extended-release tablets or within 7 days of stopping treatment with venlafaxine extended-release tablets.
+(2.4) - ---DOSAGE FORMS AND STRENGTHS 37.5 mg, 75 mg, 150 mg, and 225 mg tablets (3) - -- CONTRAINDICATIONS - Serotonin Syndrome and MAOIs: Do not use MAOI's intended to treat psychiatric disorders with venlafaxine extended-release tablets or within 7 days of stopping treatment with venlafaxine extended-release tablets.
 Do not use venlafaxine extended-release release tablets within 14 days of stopping an MAOI intended to treat psychiatric disorders.
-In addition, do not start venlafaxine extended-release tablets in a patient who is being treated with linezolid or intravenous methylene blue (4.1).

------WARNINGS AND PRECAUTIONS----

-- Serotonin Syndrome: Sertotonin syndrome has been reported with SSRIs and SNRIs, including venlafaxine extended-release tablets, both when taken alone, but especially when co-administered with other serotonergic agents (including triptans, tricyclic tables, both white hash above, our september of the commission of the second of the second of the commission of the comm extended-release tablets with other serotonergic drugs is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.
+In addition, do not start venlafaxine extended-release tablets in a patient who is being treated with linezolid or intravenous methylene blue (4.1). - -----WARNINGS AND PRECAUTIONS---- Serotonin Syndrome: Sertotonin syndrome has been reported with SSRIs and SNRIs, including venlafaxine extended-release tablets, both when taken alone, but especially when co-administered with other serotonergic agents (including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, and St. John's Wort).
+If such symptoms occur, discontinue venlafaxine extended-release tablets and initiate supportive treatment.
+If concomitant use of venlafaxine extended-release tablets with other serotonergic drugs is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.
 (5.2). - Suicidality: Monitor for clinical worsening and suicide risk.
 (5.1) - Sustained hypertension may occur.
 Blood pressure monitoring recommended.
 (5.3)